Thorn51/code_incubator_client/README.md

 ## Purpose

 The purpose of this program was to create a place to submit full-stack web development project ideas, receive feedback, and to help inspire future students.
+After an idea is submitted users can vote and comment on the idea.

 ## Demo